 Digital Infrastructure as a Strategic Priority

-Government websites are the digital interface between the state and its citizens.
-Their quality significantly shapes trust in state institutions.
-Reality, however, presents a fragmented picture: diverse providers, inconsistent security standards, and wasted public funds.
+Government websites are the digital interface between the state and its citizens, and their quality does much to shape public trust in state institutions.
+The reality, however, is fragmented: a patchwork of providers, inconsistent security standards, and wasted public funds.

 Important note: This article is based on the "Government Website Standardization Handbook", © TYPO3 Association, 2025.
 All concepts and strategic recommendations originate from this document.